Quantum action of the Josephson dynamics: Quantum effective action

 Introducing the new coordinate $\tilde\eta = \sqrt{m(\Phi)}\eta$, we obtain

 where

 Since $\mathcal D\tilde\eta = \mathcal D\eta\sqrt{m(\Phi)}$, we conclude that the path integral in Eq. \eqref{1lqea} is equal to

 The trace in Eq. \eqref{gamma1} involves a nonlocal functional of $\Phi(t)$ and cannot be computed exactly.
 If $\Omega^2(\Phi)$ varies slowly in time, however, one can build a derivative expansion around a constant $\Phi$, which yields asymptotically a local expression for $\Gamma_1[\Phi]$ \cite{Kleinert_PLA, Fraser, Iliopoulos, Cametti}.
-Such adiabatic approximation is valid as long as $|\dot\Omega(\Phi)|/\Omega^2(\Phi) \ll 1$, and for $\Phi(t) \approx \Phi_0 \cos(\omega_Jt)$ with $|\Phi_0| \ll 1$ this condition is typically satisfied.
-One then finds that $\Gamma_1[\Phi]$ can be written as the time integral of a Lagrangian, which is a series of terms involving time derivatives of $\Phi(t)$ of increasing order,
+Such adiabatic approximation is valid as long as $|\dot\Omega(\Phi)|/\Omega^2(\Phi) \ll 1$.
+One then finds that $\Gamma_1[\Phi]$ can be written as the time integral of a local Lagrangian, which is a series of terms involving time derivatives of $\Phi(t)$ of increasing order,

 Here $V_1(\Phi)$ is the one-loop correction to the classical potential, and can be found by computing the trace in Eq. \eqref{gamma1} for a constant $\Phi$:

 It represents the zero-point energy of Gaussian fluctuations with frequency $\Omega(\Phi)$.
 The one-loop correction to the mass, $Z_1[\Phi]$, can then be found by expanding $\Phi(t)$ in Eqs. \eqref{gamma1} and \eqref{derexp} around a constant value and matching the two expressions.
 This yields